eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-09-design-guide-data-sharing-scenarios.md

 data presentation occurs using proximity protocols (NFC, Bluetooth, QR-Code, etc.).
-The key differentiator in the two proximity flows, is that in the supervised flow, the EUDI Wallet presents data (e.g. a mobile driving license) to, or under the supervision of, a human acting as a Relying Party (who may operate a device of their own).
+The key differentiator in the two proximity flows, is that in the supervised flow, the EUDI Wallet presents data (e.g. a mobile driving licence) to, or under the supervision of, a human acting as a Relying Party (who may operate a device of their own).
 In the unsupervised flow, the EUDI Wallet presents verifiable attributes to a machine without human supervision.